 And she asked me to sit in the center of a circle of my energy, and the classmates, and ask my question to the universe.
 And I did, and I said, “I’m not getting an answer.”
 And she said, “Michael, your guides and your angels are sitting right there in the circle with you.”
 And those moments really stuck with me.
 The way that the data has to come into place.
 You got to have the data, it’s a technological age.

 In the spiritual planes, the data means divine bits and bytes of information that come in the form of various messengers and counters, messages, dreams, things that speak to us through many people and many places.

 One time, a friend of mine was driving in New York City, and she was in a very frazzle place, and she just called out to the universe, “God, are you there?
 Do you exist?
 If you’re here, give me a sign, show me right away.”
 And she was in this taxi, flying down the upper west side highway, and right at that moment this truck cruised alongside her, and guess what it said in big, bold letters on the side of the truck.
 “GOD: guaranteed overnight delivery”.

 Continuing your healthcare legal adventure

-You’ve been listening to the Healthcare Legal Adventures Podcast.
+You’ve been listening to the Healthcare Legal Adventures podcast.
 This is Michael H. Cohen, president and founder of Cohen Healthcare Law Group.
-If you’d like to hear more episodes, simply go to cohenhealthcarelaw.com, go to the tab that says blog slash podcast, and you can download more episodes.
-Or visit our other website at healthcarelegaladventures.com, where you’ll find online courses, DYI forms, and other resources to help you with your healthcare and legal adventure.
-We’ll look forward to seeing you on the next episode.
+If you’d like to hear more episodes, simply go to cohenhealthcarelaw.com, go to the tab that says Blog/Podcasts, and you can download more episodes.
+Or, visit our other website at healthcarelegaladventures.com, where you’ll find online courses, DYI forms, and other resources to help you with your healthcare legal adventure.
+We look forward to seeing you on the next episode.